-The Data Protection Act does not prevent school staff from sharing information with relevant agencies, where that information may help to protect a child.
+The Data Protection Act and GDPR do not prevent school staff from sharing information with relevant agencies, where that information may help to protect a child.

 The school's confidentiality and information-sharing policy is available to parents and pupils on request.